 Total deposits increased \$477.3 million in 2023, or 25.9%.
 As part of the HVBC acquisition, we acquired \$533.4 million of deposits.
 Excluding the acquisition, deposits would have decreased \$56.1 million.
-The reduction in deposits resulted from customer funds transferred to higher-yielding investment alternatives; and municipal deposits withdrawn to fund various projects within municipalities.
+The reduction in deposits resulted from customer funds transferred to higher-yielding investment alternatives, and municipal deposits withdrawn to fund various projects within municipalities.
 Brokered deposits totaled \$109.3 million and \$16.0 million as of December 31, 2023 and 2022, respectively.
 As part of the acquisition, we acquired \$36.2 million of brokered deposits, which matured during the third quarter of 2023.
 We continue to work on enhancing our cash management services to improve our customer services.
 As a percentage of total deposits, non-interest-bearing deposits totaled 22.6% as of the end of 2023, which compares to 21.5% at the end of 2022.
-The rates paid on certificates of deposit by the Company remain competitive with rates paid by our competition.